Gov. Edwards mobilizing COVID-19 task force due to high death rate death of African Americans

 Seven institutions have been added to the task force including the Nelson Mandela School of Social Policy at Southern University.

-Even tough the task force still isn't quite in place it already has it's first assignment.
+Even though the task force still isn't quite in place it already has it's first assignment.

 "The immediate assignment for the task force is to make sure communities with health disparities are blanketed with good information on COVID-19 safety and prevention,"